greatida/DH_Master_Thesis/README.md

 # Narrative Analysis with Large Language Models
 This repository contains data and codes for the quantitative analysis of my thesis.
-The quantitative analysis includes three analysis, respectively descriptive analysis, multilingual analysis and comparative analysis.
+The quantitative analysis includes three analyses, respectively descriptive analysis, multilingual analysis and comparative analysis.

 ## Description of the Dataset